Section 146B. (1) This section may be referred to and cited as the ''Massachusetts Life and Health Insurance Guaranty Association Law''.

-(1) Class A assessments shall be made for the purpose of meeting administrative costs and other expenses and examinations conducted under the authority of paragraph (E) of subsection (12), which assessments may be made whether or not related to a particular impaired or insolvent insurer.
+(1) Class A assessments shall be made for the purpose of meeting administrative costs and other expenses, which assessments may be made whether or not related to a particular impaired or insolvent insurer.

-(2) Class B assessments shall be made to the extent necessary to carry out the powers and duties of the association under paragraph (A), (B) or (C) of subsection (8).
+(2) Class B assessments shall be made to the extent necessary to carry out the powers and duties of the association under paragraph (A) or (B) of subsection (8).

-(C)(1) The amount of any Class A assessment shall be determined by the board of directors and may be made on a pro rata or non-pro rata basis.
+(C)(1) The amount of any Class A assessment shall be determined by the board of directors and may be made on a pro rata or non-pro rata basis or any combination thereof.
 If made on a pro rata basis, the board of directors may provide that it be credited against future Class B assessments.
-If it is made on a non-pro rata basis, such assessment shall not exceed one hundred and fifty dollars per member insurer in any one calendar year.
 The amount of any Class B assessments shall be allocated for assessment purposes among the accounts pursuant to an allocation formula which may be based on the premiums or reserves of the impaired or insolvent insurer or on any other standard deemed by the board of directors in its sole discretion as being fair and reasonable under the circumstances.